PedroHenr1que/banker-sAlgorithm/README.md

 <br/>

 ## main.c
-Here contains all the logic for the Banker's Algorithm.
+Here contains all the logic for the Banker's Algorithm, also the Safety Algorithm.
 <br/>
 <br/>